NatsumeRyuhane/CS5600-Project3/readme.md

    After the thread is initialized, it calls `semwait()` to start checking for semaphores.

    The thread will first check if the stair is `IDLE`.
-If so, it will set the direction of the stair and reset the qoutas, and directly start climbing the stairs.
+If so, it will set the direction of the stair and directly start climbing the stairs without waiting.

    If not, it will print a log message and explain why it may put itself into waiting queue.
 When inside waiting queue, it will increment the global variable `stairs.waiting_up` or `stairs.waiting_down`, and will need to wait on corresponding semaphore to proceed.